Skip to main content

 1. Clone the cross-border-payments-solana solution

-3. Create a service account for API access (see how to create one here)
+3. Create a service account for API access (see the service account guide)

 4. Create 2 wallets: Bank and Receiver on Solana Devnet